-It's a good idea to clean your rain barrel at least once a year as part of your backyard cleaning jobs: this can prevent it from smelling bad.
+Add your rain barrel to your list of annual backyard cleaning jobs.
+Doing so can prevent it from smelling bad, a common rain barrel problem.
 Empty it out, disconnect it from the downpipe, and, wearing gloves, scrub the interior and exterior with warm water mixed with a splash of vinegar, dish soap, or bleach.
 Rinse thoroughly and allow it to dry.

 Can you leave rain barrels outdoors during winter?

 If you get very cold winters where you live, it's a good idea to empty your rain barrel before temperatures drop below freezing, otherwise it may crack.
 John Negus, a gardening expert for Homes & Gardens, says to leave them in situ and open taps to release any water.